 in 2019 Rebecca worked as a Post-Doctoral Research Fellow on the EU funded research project QUEST (Quality and Effectiveness in Science and Technology Communication), exploring science journalism as part of a wider programme looking at science communication across Europe.
 This project, led by Venice International University, was a collaboration between academics working in Science Communication from countries across Europe including Estonia, Ireland, Italy, Norway and the UK.

 Rebecca's research interests include food policy, food in the media, food systems, food poverty, food banks, food security and science communication.
 She has a particular interest in food systems teaching and learning and has an MA in Academic Practice.
-She is the co-lead for the Centre for Food Policy on the recently launched UKRI funded Centre for Doctoral Training in Food Systems, led by the University of Greenwich.
+She is the co-lead for the Centre for Food Policy on the UKRI funded Centre for Doctoral Training in Food Systems, led by the University of Greenwich.

 - PhD Food Policy, City, University of London, United Kingdom, Aug 2011 – Jan 2018